Amarillo Public Health releases most recent COVID-19 report card

 COVID-19 Report Card Overview

-In the report card, the public health department reported that Potter and Randall counties saw 131 total new cases from Nov.
-12 to Nov.
-23, resulting in a seven-day new case average of 19 new COVID-19 cases per day as well as a 6% seven-day COVID-19 positivity rate.
+In the report card, the public health department reported that Potter and Randall counties saw 315 total new cases from Nov.
+24 to Dec.
+1, resulting in a seven-day new case average of 45 new COVID-19 cases per day as well as an 8% seven-day COVID-19 positivity rate.

 Officials from the city previously said that officials from the public health department will continue to update the COVID-19 dashboard on the Amarillo Alerts website daily.